griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 - Implementing systems that support both synchronous and asynchronous collaboration
 - Async working is neither underrated or overrated it allows us to be precisley somewhere else
 - Acknowledging that some work isn't bound to location
-- It's not a zero sum game - for periods of a working life-span, people need the commute/work office location
+- It's not a zero sum game

 The moral panic about office returns reveals more about organizational failures than worker productivity.
 True innovation in work practices requires honest examination of our assumptions and biases about where and how work happens best.